rux616/biraitbec-workbase-improved/Support/ERRORS.md

 > Old version of an alternate original archive detected.

 #### Extra Error Text
-> If using alternate original BA2 archives (i.e. PhyOp or Luxor), this script only allows the latest versions.
+> If using alternate original BA2 archives (i.e. 4estGimp, Luxor, or PhyOp), this script only allows the latest versions.
 >
 > Check the readme and update the archive in question to the version that's needed.